 Hidrostal motors use bearings which are grease lubricated.
 For re-lubrication, grease is handpacked into the bearings when the motor is disassembled during a major overhaul.
 Sufficient grease is provided initially and at each overhaul to allow for the number of operating hours between overhauls specified in the "Overhaul Chart", Figure 14.
-We suggest the overhaul should be done by an authorised Hidrostal service centre.
+We suggest the overhaul should be done by an authorized Hidrostal service center.

-The overhaul of ex-motors must be done in factory or in an authorised Hidrostal service centre, otherwise the ex-certification will be invalidated.
+The overhaul of Ex-Motors must be done in factory or in an authorized Hidrostal service center, otherwise the Ex-certification will be invalidated.